Despite my best efforts, sometimes I end up with an overloaded bike.

 The list of items I like to add to my bikes is fairly short:

 I am not crazy about any particular brand and I usually mix and match.
-I don't believe that the cheapest product will be the best, but I don't believe that the most expensive products will be much better than 2nd or 3rd most expensive ones.
-Sadly, I have a list of products I bought from famous manufacturers at top price that were complete garbage.
+I don't believe that the cheapest product will be the best, but I don't believe that the most expensive products will be much better than 2nd or 3rd most expensive one.
+Sadly, I have a list of products I bought from famous manufacturers at top prices that were complete garbage.

 I have had good experiences with Tusk products from Rocky Mountain ATV/MC and they are much cheaper than the competition.
-Their aluminum panniers were better designed than Happy trail ones and far better than SW-Motech panniers, which were designed to leak (after all, they do want to sell you a plastic bag for $100 to protect your belonging from the water).
-Tusk now makes even tires and I am not the only who thinks that they are a great value.
+Their aluminum panniers were better designed than Happy trail panniers selling for twice the price and far better than SW-Motech panniers selling at 4x the price.
+SW-Motech aluminum panniers are designed to leak from day one.
+To add insult to injury, they want to sell you a plastic bag for $100 to protect your belongings from their leaky design.
+Tusk makes many aftermarket parts, all of them excellent value.
+On a recommendation of my friends, I tried even Tusk tires and I was very pleased with their performance.

 As for the super cheap Chinese parts, I don't have much experience other than some broken RAM mounts.
 For critical parts, I try to stay away from rock bottom prices and manufacturers without history.

-I find it rather amusing when my friends invest as much money in after market parts as they paid for their bikes.
-Then they put 5-6 thousand miles on the bike in a ten year period and start looking for a newer, better bike.
+I find it rather amusing when my friends invest as much money in after market parts as they paid for their (expensive) bikes.
+Then they put 5-6 thousand miles on the bike and start looking for a newer, "better" bike.

-Motorcycle travel, especially to developing countries on other continents, is about survival, not about riding fast and showing off latest parts.
+Motorcycle travel, especially through developing countries, on other continents, is about survival, not about riding fast and showing off latest parts on your expensive motorcycle.

 I simply do not travel without a mosquito net through tropical countries.
 If backpacking, I carry a tiny, single attachment point net.
 In this photo, I hung this 4-point attachment net with bungee cords.
 Mosquito nets are available in most tropical countries, but they may not be as packable as the expensive ones from your home country.